Trump takes aim at House Intel Dem Adam Schiff

 "Mr. President, I see you've had a busy morning of 'Executive Time.'
 Instead of tweeting false smears, the American people would appreciate it if you turned off the TV and helped solve the funding crisis, protected Dreamers or...really anything else," the California Democrat tweeted.

 Trump did not provide evidence that Schiff has illegally leaked confidential information.
+The White House did not immediately respond to a request for comment Monday morning.

 A source with direct knowledge of the matter said Democrats plan to offer a motion at a Monday business meeting to release their memo.
 If approved, the matter would be sent to Trump, who would have five days to object to its release.